Ahmad-Cyber-prince/ir_sms_bomber-/README.md

 Instagram: Cyber_ir_Ahmad
 Version: 1.0

-⭐ Star the Repository
+⭐ Star Repository

-If you find this tool useful, please consider giving it a star on GitHub!
+If useful, please star on GitHub!

 🔔 Updates

-Check the GitHub repository regularly for updates and new features.
+Check repository for updates and new features.

 ```